Home Authors Posts by Chris Janiec

 Chris Janiec is Americas Editor at Agri Investor.
 Based in New York, Janiec coordinates coverage of private investment into global food and agriculture with colleagues in London.
 Previously, Janiec covered non-bank capital markets for PEI’s Private Debt Investor, taught international relations and US foreign policy at China Foreign Affairs University in Beijing and worked as an analyst of petroleum and shipping markets in New York.

-Avocadoes on a tree
+Pears on a branch

 agri